-It’s the age old question; how much should you let jealousy form your behaviours?
+It’s the age-old question; how much should you let jealousy form your behaviors?
 Should you let your feelings affect how you treat your partner?
 Should you let your partners affect how you live your life?
 It’s a tough question to answer, even on the best of days.
 We all want our feelings to be respected, and when it looks like a win for one is a loss for the other, who should win?

 Ideally, jealousy would never play a hand in dictating what happens in someone’s life.

 I’m speaking from experience here since I had my own battle with that very emotion not too long ago.
 See, I picked a man who had an ex in the picture, because his intent as a father was to co-parent, and co-parent well.
 So while his kids were young and tender he did everything he could to make sure they were happy, which meant making sure their mother was happy, too.
 That’s a tough pill to swallow when you want your significant other all to yourself.

 But we can’t go around trying to own people.